 Fashion Merchandising – AAS

-UDC-CC’s Fashion Merchandising graduates will be trained to launch lucrative careers within the District of Columbia by seeking immediate employment in entry level positions primarily as:
+Graduates of the Fashion Merchandising program will be trained to launch lucrative careers within the District of Columbia by seeking immediate employment in entry level positions primarily as:

-- Retail Buyers – Buy supplies / services, order everything from clothing to fabric to paper clips
+- Retail Buyers – Buy supplies and services to facilitate production

-- Purchasing Managers – Represent the manufacturing and distributors of products to sell to the people who buy them for resale
+- Purchasing Managers – Represent the manufacturers and distributors of products to sell to the people who buy them for resale

-- Fashion Product Developers – Create everything from hospital uniforms to the most luxurious couture, and oversee the production of their items
+- Fashion Product Developers – Create a wide range of clothing products, and oversee the production of their items

-The program fulfills a need to support the District of Columbia in its creation of 3,500 new retail-related jobs through Mayor Fenty’s Creative Action Agenda to add one million square feet of new retail space in the District.
-The Department of Labor has predicted that employment of retail managers in the District of Columbia will grow approximately 15 percent by 2012.
-UDC-CC’s Fashion Merchandising program has already received support from fashion industry giants such as Tommy Hilfiger, through generous funding from his foundation.
+The program fulfills a need to support the District of Columbia’s growth in retail space and commerce since 2012.
+The program has received support from fashion industry giants such as Tommy Hilfiger, who has given generous funding from his foundation.

 Other entry-level positions that Fashion Merchandising graduates may qualify for include: